kartik42/Kartik/README.md

-Registration Form using scroll view.
+Registration Form using scrollview in Android Studio.